tanema/metapro/README.md

 Metapro
 =======

 Metapro is a firefox extension to make a todos list for each product.
+This is an experiment if I could make an app entirely without any server using metafields.
+This is a complete app install using oauth and storing state in metafields.

 Because I can.